Fuseiniabdullai502/report-card-generator/README.md

 ## Getting Started

 To get started with development, you first need to set up your environment variables.
-This app requires keys for Google AI (for AI features) and Firebase (for database and user management).
+This app requires keys for Google AI (for AI features) and Firebase (for database, user management, and secure admin actions).

 ### Environment Setup